Qryptell/Qryptell-api-docs/docs/websocket/send-messages.md

 ## Handle Response

-Handle acknowledgment messages (ACK_MSG) received from the Lunar Loom WebSocket server in your client applications.
+Handle acknowledgment messages (ACK_MSG) received from the LunarLoom WebSocket server in your client applications.

 When you send a message to the WebSocket server, you may receive an acknowledgment message (ACK_MSG) in response.
 This message confirms that the server has received and processed the message successfully.